CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 7. Use language and design consistently throughout the service, including online and offline touch points

 #### Actions
-1.
+1. CHUCK
-2.
+2. CHUCK
-3. This is a one-page application.
-The page will refresh with new drugs in the chart.
+3. This simple, one page application takes a list of drugs and displays the adverse effects associated with each one.
+When a user adds a drug to the list the drug is displayed in the legend and its data appears in the graph, giving immediate visual feedback.
-4.
+4. We will prioritize accessibility stories, which may influence chart colors, tabular data, and a descriptive copy.
+For [reference] (http://accessibility.psu.edu/images/charts/#charttext)
-5.
+5. We are offering a "save url" option.
+It will save the list but no personal information.
-6.
+6. The language
 7.

 #### key questions